jittagornp/jittagornp.github.io/server_communication_by_ssh_on_ubuntu_1604.md

 ```
 $ scp ~/.ssh/api-key.pub myuser@192.168.1.2:
 ```
-enter myuser password
+enter `myuser` password

-- will copy public file to home directory of `myuser`
+- it will copy public key file to home directory of `myuser`

 # On Remote Server (Server 2)